GBHyland/APS-Process-Workflow-intermediate/README.md

-# APS-Process-Workflow-Intermediate
+# APS-Process-Workflows-Intermediate

+## New Employee Onboarding Process

-## Lab 1.
+### Lab 1.
 Create an Intake Task
 1. From the Alfresco home page, launch the Activiti App (Process Services) by clicking on the Activiti App hyperlink.
-    - Sign in with your provided username and passwor- You will be directed to the Activiti App home page
+    - Sign in with your provided username and password.
+You will be directed to the Activiti App home page.
 2. Select the App Designer tile to navigate to the Business Process Models page
-3. To create a new process, press the Create Process button in the top right of the page
+3. To create a new process, press the Create Process button in the top right of the page.
 4. In the Create a new business process model popup, enter the following information:
     -	Model name: [Your user #] New Customer Onboarding (ex: U1 New Customer Onboarding)
-    -	Description: Add a new customer.
+    -	Description: ```Add a new customer.```
     -	Editor Type: Leave as BPMN editor
     -	Stencil: Default BPMN
     -	Press the Create new model button.